-Low interest rate environment
+Low-interest-rate environment

-The current situation with persistent low interest rates may put banks' net interest income under pressure.
-On mortgages for instance, the Issuer could be confronted with higher than expected prepayment rates as the difference between rates on the existing mortgage portfolio and the prevailing market rate causes customers to refinance.
-On savings, the net interest income may decrease as possibilities for further reduction of client rates on savings deposits are limited.
-The Issuer actively manages its interest rate risk exposure and successfully maintained the net interest margin on its core lending franchise in 2015.
-To address the challenge of interest income erosion, containing costs remains an important goal.
+Persistent low interest rates will, over time, put banks' net interest income under pressure.
+On mortgages for instance, the Issuer could be confronted with higher than expected prepayment rates as the difference between rates on existing mortgages and the prevailing market rate lead customers to refinance.
+On savings, net interest income may decrease as savings rates approach zero and options to further reduce client rates on savings deposits diminish.
+The Issuer actively manages its interest-rate risk exposure and successfully maintained the net interest margin on its core lending in 2016.
+To address the challenge of interest-income erosion, containing costs remains an important goal.
 The Issuer is also putting more emphasis on generating fee-based income and is reassessing its product characteristics.

-Progress on regulatory initiatives that are most relevant to the Issuer
+Progress on relevant regulatory initiatives